ccniuj/talks/README.md

-# cfp
+# talks
-Collection of "call for paper"
+Collection of my talks